OmarMakled/aws-summary/readme.md

     * **AWS Forecast**

         * simplifies the process of creating accurate forecasts by leveraging machine learning techniques, making it accessible to a wide range of users for various business applications
+    * **Kendra**

+        * Fully managed **document search service** extract answers from within a document (text,pdf,html,....)
+        * An enterprise search service provided by Amazon Web Services (AWS).
+It utilizes natural language processing and machine learning to enable more effective and intuitive search experiences within organizations
 10. **Integration Services:**

     *   **SQS (Simple Queue Service):**